hlavacs/ViennaEntityComponentSystem/README.md

     }

 Note that since the ranges do not overlap, there is actually no need for synchronization of no other thread accesses the entities.
 Thus there is no lock in the range based for loop.
 If there are other threads accessing the entities, then you can either introduce locks, or switch to the *for_each* version.
-Not that this version will take longer time on average, due to locking every entity before accessing it.
+Note that this version will take longer time on average, due to locking every entity before accessing it.